 getstarted collaborates with communities from start to finish.

-Once we determine the types of edible plants the local, under-resourced community would most like to grow, we mobilize enthusiastic home gardeners by setting them up with complimentary edible plant “Start Kits”—including seed packets, small containers, soil and guidance.
+Once we determine the types of edible plants the local, under-resourced community would most like to grow and their growing conditions, we mobilize enthusiastic home gardeners by setting them up with complimentary edible plant “Start Kits”—including seed packets, small containers, soil and guidance.
 They sow and tend while Mother Nature provides 4-6 weeks of sunshine.
-We connect with a local partner who can host both the pick up and return of the Start Kits and assist with distribution.
-The established plant Start Kits are then shared, free of charge, with neighboring under-resourced families at nearby food pantries, along with plant care instructions, and information on other local food resources.
+We connect with a local partner who can host both the pick up and return of the Start Kits and assist with identifying distribution sites.
+The established plant Start Kits are then shared, free of charge, with neighboring under-resourced families at nearby food pantries, along with plant care instructions and information on other local food resources.

 While the program depends on local growing seasons and conditions, one of our hopes is to promote increased knowledge of, and interest in, year-round edible gardening, and as a result, year-round community resilience and civic engagement.

 There is no cost to participate, either as a home gardener “Starter” or recipient “Grower.” getstarted relies on collaboration and product donation from communities and partners supporting the proven concept and happy results.